 Important: We updated this article in May 2023 to ensure all the information below is both current and correct.
 State law outlines who gets Massachusetts workers’ compensation benefits and how the process works.
 If you’re a Bay Stater who experienced an accident or illness on the job in the Commonwealth, you should focus on feeling better ― not feeling anxious about the claims process.

 We’ve gathered the information you need to get the workers’ comp benefits you deserve.

 Nearly all workers in this state have Massachusetts workers’ compensation coverage the day they start their jobs.
-This typically covers part-time, full-time and even temporary or seasonal workers.
-Even independent contractors frequently have workers’ comp coverage, due to the state’s specific laws.
-Here are the only exceptions from this mandatory insurance coverage:
+This typically covers part-time, full-time, temporary or seasonal workers, and even some independent contractors.

 - Domestic workers employed less than 16 hours each week